Board of Directors

 Dr. Gérard Ber

-Dr. Gérard Ber is a director and a member of the Science and Technology Committee, serving on the Board of Directors since June 2020.
+Dr. Gérard Ber is a Director and a member of both the Compensation Committee and the Science and Technology Committee, serving on the Board of Directors since June 2020.
 Dr. Ber is also a member of the board of Y-mAbs Therapeutics, Inc. He served on the board of directors of Progenics Pharmaceuticals, Inc. until its acquisition by the Company.
 Dr. Ber was also the Co-Founder and former Chief Operating Officer of Advanced Accelerator Applications S.A. until its acquisition by Novartis AG.
 He brings over 30 years of experience in molecular nuclear medicines, specifically including product development, production and commercialization of diagnostics and therapeutic products for several indications in various diseases.

 Samuel Leno is a Director, the Chairman of the Audit Committee, and a member of the Nominating and Corporate Governance Committee, serving on the Board of Directors since May 2012.
 Mr. Leno is a strategic executive with more than 40 years of experience with complex multinational companies.
 He most recently held the positions of Executive Vice President and Chief Operations Officer at Boston Scientific.
 He previously served as Executive Vice President, Finance and Information Systems and Chief Financial Officer.
 He retired from Boston Scientific in December 2011.
 Prior to joining Boston Scientific, Mr. Leno served as Executive Vice President, Finance and Corporate Services and Chief Financial Officer at Zimmer Holdings, Inc. and Chief Financial Officer positions at Arrow Electronics, Inc., Corporate Express, Inc. and Coram Healthcare.
 Previously, he held a variety of senior financial positions at Baxter International, Inc. and American Hospital Supply Corporation.
 He is the Chairman of the Board of Directors and of the Audit Committee of Zest Anchors, Inc. He previously served on the Boards of Directors and the Audit Committees of Omnicare and TomoTherapy, Inc. and also served on the Board of Directors of Endotronix, Inc. Mr. Leno served as a Lieutenant in the United States Navy and is a Vietnam veteran.
 He holds a Bachelor of Science in Accounting from Northern Illinois University and a Master of Business Administration from Roosevelt University.